 Religious mission is dedicated to service characterized by a commitment to intercultural living.
-To live among people whose cultures and belief systems are often different from her own, she must possess strong emotional health and skills for maintaining it.
-The healthy religious sister is stable, handles conflict satisfactorily, moves past disappointments and defeats, is able to tolerate differences of opinion, and copes successfully with the normal tensions resulting from community life.
+To live among people whose cultures and belief systems are often different from their own, they must possess strong emotional health and skills for maintaining it.
+The healthy religious men and women are stable, handle conflict satisfactorily, move past disappointments and defeats, are able to tolerate differences of opinion, and cope successfully with the normal tensions resulting from community life.

 The Religious Formation Program provides a regular series of formational topics on healthy emotional development and offers opportunities to meet with a Spiritual Director, Formation Director and/or professional Counselor.
-There are also opportunities for the religious sister to work with others in a range of leadership positions that can at times be demanding and stressful.
-With the guidance of members of the Formation Team and other supervisors, she learns how to cope with the emotional demands required in leadership.
+There are also opportunities for the religious men and women to work with others in a range of leadership positions that can at times be demanding and stressful.
+With the guidance of members of the Formation Team and other supervisors, they learn how to cope with the emotional demands required in leadership.

-In the Religious Formation Program, this development is measured through the Formation Director's direct observation of the religious sister's emotional stability and ability to exercise her leadership in working with others.
+In the Religious Formation Program, this development is measured through the Formation Director's direct observation of the religious men and women's emotional stability and ability to exercise their leadership in working with others.